Allocasuarina luehmannii: Taxonomy and naming

 Bull-oak was first formally described in 1900 by Richard Thomas Baker, who gave it the name Casuarina luehmannii in the Proceedings of the Linnean Society of New South Wales from specimens collected by Richard Hind Cambage.
 It was subsequently reclassified in the Allocasuarina genus as A.luehmannii by Lawrence Alexander Sidney Johnson in 1985 in the Journal of the Adelaide Botanic Gardens.

 The Wiradjuri people of New South Wales use the name Ngany to refer to this species.

 Distribution and habitat

 Allocasuarina luehmannii usually grows in scattered places in woodland from Mareeba and south through central Queensland, New South Wales and the Australian Capital Territory to north-western Victoria and nearby areas of South Australia.
 It rarely occurs near the coast, except in the Hunter Valley and near Rockhampton.

 Ecology

 This tree is an important food resource for the endangered southeastern subspecies of the red-tailed black cockatoo in the Wimmera region of western Victoria, where some remnant stands are threatened by farming practices.

 Uses

 Wood

-The wood of buloke is commonly used for knife handles, flooring, fine furniture and turned objects and is among the hardest woods in the world, with a Janka hardness of 16,740 N.
+The wood of buloke is commonly used for knife handles, flooring, fine furniture and turned objects and is the hardest known wood in the world, with a Janka hardness of 16,740 N.